 U.S. immigration law provides three nonimmigrant visa categories for study in the United States.
 The "F" visa is for academic studies, the “J” visa is for exchange programs and the "M" visa is for nonacademic or vocational studies.
 In order to obtain a student visa, you must first apply to and be accepted at a school in the U.S. Once you have been accepted, the school will forward you a form called the I-20 or Form DS-2019, depending on the type of program you are accepted for.
-Once you have your I-20 or DS-2019, make an appointment for a visa interview at the U.S. Embassy in Colombo through TT Services http://www.ttsusvisas.lk/
+Once you have your I-20 or DS-2019, follow the directions for applying for a visa (for Sri Lankan students click here, for Maldivian students click here).

 An applicant for a student visa to the US must first and foremost demonstrate that s/he is a bona-fide student qualified to pursue a full course of study.
 The applicant must also demonstrate that s/he is seeking to enter the U.S. temporarily and solely for the purpose of pursuing such a course of study at an established academic institution.
 Lastly, the applicant must demonstrate their ability to pay for tuition and living expenses for the course of their studies.